esteban-gs/pollfax/README.md

 - Current congress number. e.g 118th congress, etc.
 - Get first ~250 bills belonging to the 118th congress.
-- Persist the bills to a transient bills table.
+- Persist the bills to a bills table.

 ### Roadmap